BullsEye Crypto10: The Crypto Market Cap-Weighted Index

-If you're like me, probably some of the global stock exchanges.
-Traditional equity markets are characterised by exchanges that are household names - think NASDAQ, New York Stock Exchange, London Stock Exchange - and their associated benchmark indices - think Dow Jones, FTSE100, S&P500, NASDAQ Composite and so on.
+If you're like me, probably some of the stock exchanges.
+Traditionally investing and trading stocks is characterised by the exchanges at the heart of that activity, exchanges which have become household names - think Nasdaq, New York Stock Exchange, London Stock Exchange.
+And then you have their associated market indices - think Dow Jones, FTSE 100, S&P 500, Nasdaq 100 and so on.

-So what about cryptocurrencies and digital tokens?
+So what about cryptocurrencies?

-Well, for starters, over the last few years as the cryptocurrency market has evolved and matured, leading global crypto exchanges have started to emerge.
-If you're a keen crypto trader I'm sure you'll have your favourite exchange(s), but love them or hate them, these exchanges play an integral role in the functioning of the crypto market.
+Well, for starters, over the last few years, as the cryptocurrency market has continued to evolve and mature, leading global crypto exchanges have started to emerge.
+If you are a keen crypto trader I'm sure you'll have your favourite exchange(s) - think Coinbase, Kraken, Binance, KuCoin and so on.

-Investors, traders and the markets more generally) require reliable reference points to enable them to measure performance - this stands as true for cryptos as it does for stocks.
+Investors, traders and the markets more generally require reliable reference points to enable them to measure performance - this stands true for cryptos as it does for stocks.

 But before I continue, let's first briefly explore some examples of the types and calculation methodologies of the more traditional stock market indices.

 Common Types of Stock Market Indices

 A capitalisation-weighted index takes the individual components and 'weighs' them according to their total market capitalisation.
 The 'larger' components carry higher percentage weightings, while the smaller components have lower weights.

-In a cap-weighted index, large price movements in the largest components can signficantly effect the value of the index.
-Some comentators feel that this 'overweighting' towards the larger components gives a distorted view of the market, but the fact that the largest companies also have the largest shareholder bases makes the case for having the higher relevancy in the index.
+In a cap-weighted index, large price movements in the largest components can significantly effect the value of the index.
+Some commentators feel that this 'overweighting' towards the larger components gives a distorted view of the market, but the fact that the largest companies also have the largest shareholder bases makes the case for having the higher relevancy in the index.
 Calculating the index value in this way ensures that proportionality is maintained.

 It is however possible for companies to grow to the point that they take up an inordinate amount of space in an index (I'm sure you can see the obvious parallels with cryptocurrency market too!).
 As a company grows, index designers are obligated to appoint a greater percentage of the company to the index.
 This can have a negative impact on a diversified index by placing too much weight on one stock's performance.